parthagni22/adk-mcp-agent-lab/README.md

 > **Note**: This branch contains the **final working implementation** code.
 For the starting code, please check out the `lesson-start` branch.

+## 🔨 Builder Pack

+For those looking to dive deeper into ADK development, I've created an optional Builder Pack that includes:

+- Complete source code for host agent and worker agents
+- Cheat sheets for ADK development and A2A patterns
+- .cursor/rules for consistent prompt engineering
+- Comprehensive pytest test suite
+- Full Lesson Plan

+You can get the Builder Pack at [chongdashu.gumroad.com/l/adk-builder-pack-1](https://chongdashu.gumroad.com/l/adk-builder-pack-1).

 ## ☕ Support the Project

 If you find this tutorial series and codebase helpful in your AI agent development journey, consider buying me a coffee!
 Your support helps me create more educational content on AI and agent development.